hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 instance.
 Amazon defaults this to `stop` for EBS-backed instances and `terminate` for instance-store instances.
 Cannot be set on instance-store instances.
 See [Shutdown Behavior](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#Using_ChangingInstanceInitiatedShutdownBehavior) for more information.
-* `instance_type` - (Required) The type of instance to start.
+* `instance_type` - (Optional) The type of instance to start.
+Can be set here or in Launch Template.
+If type is not set here or in provided `launch_template` instance type will default to `m1.small`.
 Updates to this field will trigger a stop/start of the EC2 instance.
 * `key_name` - (Optional) The key name of the Key Pair to use for the instance; which can be managed using [the `aws_key_pair` resource](key_pair.html).
 * `get_password_data` - (Optional) If true, wait for password data to become available and retrieve it.
 Useful for getting the administrator password for instances running Microsoft Windows.
 The password data is exported to the `password_data` attribute.
 See [GetPasswordData](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_GetPasswordData.html) for more information.
 * `monitoring` - (Optional) If true, the launched EC2 instance will have detailed monitoring enabled.
 (Available since v0.6.0)
 * `security_groups` - (Optional, EC2-Classic and default VPC only) A list of security group names (EC2-Classic) or IDs (default VPC) to associate with.